-Experts across a wide range of disciplines at Imperial College London have been – and are continuing – to keep government and society informed about COVID-19, save lives through vaccines and testing – and providing solutions to protect the NHS.
+Experts across a wide range of disciplines at Imperial College London have been – and are continuing – to keep government and society informed about COVID-19 and the coronavirus response, save lives through vaccines and testing – and providing solutions to protect the NHS.

 COVID-19 vaccine candidate